HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

 ### Viewing or changing the bulk update action

-After kicking off the update operation, processing the of [Bulk Update UpdateExpiry feature](#using-the-content-reporting-bulk-update-updateExpiry-feature), we can view or change the bulk update action
+After kicking off a previous update operation, for example, doing a [Bulk Update UpdateExpiry](#using-the-content-reporting-bulk-update-updateExpiry-feature), we can view then change the bulk update action to get a different set of filtered results to update next.

 1. Click the "View action" button to access the buld update dialog.